Shen Harmony: The Normal Mental Condition in Chinese Medicine, Part 1

 The shen and xing should harmonize.
 This is commonly known in Chinese medicine as "physique and shen harmonizing in oneness."
 Thus, the shen power affects the physique, leading to a zang fu (viscera and bowel) system disharmony condition.
 This concept is discussed in the Ling Shu (Ben Shen, chapter 8): "I was told the human body is different in character: some are firm and some are soft in the personality; some are strong and some are weak in constitution."

 Dr. Joseph Changqing Yang is in private practice in Santa Monica, Calif.
 He can be contacted at www.xiushantang.com.
-Click here for more information about William Morris, DAOM, PhD, LAc.
+Click here for previous articles by William Morris, DAOM, PhD, LAc.

 Comments are encouraged, but you must follow our User Agreement

 Keep it civil and stay on topic.
 No profanity, vulgar, racist or hateful comments or personal attacks.
 Anyone who chooses to exercise poor judgement will be blocked.
 By posting your comment, you agree to allow MPA Media the right to republish your name and comment in additional MPA Media publications without any notification or payment.